mach-composer/mach-composer-cli/docs/src/topics/deployment/config/azure.md

 [`service_plans`](../../../reference/syntax/global.md#service_plans)
 configuration looks like.

-By default, MACH Composer will create a `default` service plan which is a Consumption plan, if any of the components have `service_plan: default` set in their configuration.
+By default, MACH composer will create a `default` service plan which is a Consumption plan, if any of the components have `service_plan: default` set in their configuration.

-In this case, you don't need to define the service plan yourself, MACH Composer automatically creates this default for you:
+In this case, you don't need to define the service plan yourself, MACH composer automatically creates this default for you:

 ```yaml